 - Child and Family Health Nursing is for babies and children aged 0-5 years

-- Speech Pathology is for babies and children aged 0-7 years
+- Child and Family Speech Pathology is for babies and children aged 0-7 years

 What we do

-Merrylands Community Health staff work in partnership with schools, General Practitioners, hospitals, non-government agencies and other organisations to provide care at the Community Health Centre, in people’s homes or in other venues, such as Early Childhood (Baby Health) Centres and Aged Day Centres.
+Doonside Community Health staff work in partnership with schools, GPs, hospitals, non-government agencies and other organisations to provide care at the Community Health Centre, in people’s homes or in other venues, such as Early Childhood (Baby Health) Centres and schools.

-We also specialise in health promotion, prevention and early detection to assessment, treatment and continuing care.
+We also specialise in health promotion, prevention and early detection to assessment and treatment.